grellyd/grellyddotcom/content/writing/2019_03_06_strings_runes_and_bytes.md

 }
 {{< / highlight >}}

-What if we wanted to compare against array indicies, per our original idea?
+What if we wanted to compare against array indices, per our original idea?
 Lets also clean up that byte array with a helper:

 {{< highlight go "linenos=table" >}}
 import "unicode/utf8"